PolicyEngine/policyengine-uk/docs/summary/VARIABLE_STATS.md

   - median: 0.0

 living_in_shared_accomodation
-  - description: Whether living in shared accommodation
+  - description: Whether is living in social housing
   - mean: 0.01
   - stddev: 0.1
   - median: 0.0

 living_in_social_housing
-  - description: Whether living in shared accommodation
+  - description: Whether is living in social housing
   - mean: 0.18
   - stddev: 0.38
   - median: 0.0

-num_rooms_in_household
+num_bedrooms_in_household
-  - description: Number of rooms in this person's household
+  - description: The number of bedrooms in this person's household
-  - mean: 5.72
+  - mean: 3.01
-  - stddev: 1.73
+  - stddev: 0.98
-  - median: 5.0
+  - median: 3.0

 person_id
   - description: ID of the person
-  - mean: 960301218.11
+  - mean: 1096032.09
-  - stddev: 552835328.56
+  - stddev: 55283.54
-  - median: 959300001.0
+  - median: 1095931.0

 person_region
-  - description: Region of the UK
+  - description: This person's region
   - mean: 0.0
   - stddev: 0.0
   - median: 0.0

+weekly_hours
+  - description: Average weekly hours for the year
+  - mean: 15.4
+  - stddev: 19.48
+  - median: 0.0

+dexterity_difficulty
+  - description: Whether has difficulty with dexterity
+  - mean: 0.06
+  - stddev: 0.25
+  - median: 0.0

+dis_equality_act_core
+  - description: Whether disabled under the Equality Act (core definition)
+  - mean: 0.23
+  - stddev: 0.42
+  - median: 0.0

+hearing_difficulty
+  - description: Whether has difficulty with hearing
+  - mean: 0.04
+  - stddev: 0.19
+  - median: 0.0

 is_carer
   - description: Whether meets eligibility requirements for Carers Allowance
-  - mean: 0.03
+  - mean: 0.01
-  - stddev: 0.17
+  - stddev: 0.11
   - median: 0.0

 is_disabled
   - description: Whether claims a core disability benefit
+  - mean: 0.05
+  - stddev: 0.21
+  - median: 0.0

+is_disabled_for_ubi
+  - description: Whether person is classified as disabled for the purposes of UBI supplements
-  - mean: 0.04
+  - mean: 0.08
-  - stddev: 0.2
+  - stddev: 0.27
   - median: 0.0

 is_enhanced_disabled